What's the Best Laptop in 2026?

 18 March 2025

-Ah, laptops.
-What would we do without them?
-If you're in the market for a new one in the UK, you're in luck.
-The last 12 months have brought us an array of machines that are lighter, faster, and have better AI features.
+If you're in the market for a new laptop in the UK, you're in luck.
+The last 12 months have brought us an array of machines that are lighter, faster, longer-lasting, and much more focused on AI features than ever before.

-Whether you’re looking for something cutting edge for work, the best laptop overall, the best gaming laptop, or where to find the best laptop deals, let's dive in and figure out which of these silicon slabs is worth your hard-earned cash.
+If you’re looking for something cutting edge for work, one of the best laptops overall, a powerful gaming laptop, or where to find the best laptop deals, read on to find out which of our top picks is the best fit for you.

 The MacBook Pro remains one of the top-rated laptops, much to the dismay of your bank account.
-The most recent version boasts the M4 chip, which is so powerful it might actually finish rendering your video before you’ve even clicked "export".
+The most recent version boasts the M5 chip family, which is so powerful it might actually finish rendering your video before you’ve even clicked "export".

-The Mini LED display is still gorgeous, battery life is longer than a British winter, and macOS is smoother than something smooth.
+The Liquid Retina XDR display is still gorgeous, battery life is longer than a British winter, and macOS is smoother than something smooth.
 What’s not to like?

 Pros: Blazing fast, gorgeous display, exceptional battery life.
 The best Apple MacBook.

-Cons: Expensive enough to make you consider a side hustle.
+Cons: Expensive enough to make you consider a side hustle, especially once you start adding more storage or stepping up to M5 Pro or M5 Max.

 2. Dell XPS 16